TessTea/blockchain-api-client/Readme.md

 ### Running the Application

-NOTE: since viper-library used for providing config environment variables will be consumed from config.yml file, but might be owwerrided by env variables.
+**NOTE:** since viper-library used for providing config environment variables it will be consumed from config.yml file, but might be owwerrided by env variables.

 1. Build and run the Go application: